2020 Challenges to address for effective pricing

 Not sharing the same definition of expectations and goals across the different functions involved in Pricing generates missed opportunities to enhance business performance.
 We sometimes even see different departments in companies having objectives that are in direct conflict and that inevitably result in missed opportunity to enhance profits.

-6. Gaps in capabilities and enablers in managing Pricing.
+Do we have gaps in capabilities and enablers in managing our Pricing and Value

 Companies have different levels of maturity when it comes to Pricing.
 We have observed that organisations that are building their own Pricing Capabilities and that have a senior management focused on pricing achieve better business performances.

-While building up your Pricing Strategy, keep in mind those 6 elements that if not addressed could damage the success of your business growth strategy.
-Don’t hesitate to challenge us and tell us more about your experience on the topic in the comments’ section!
+While building up your Pricing Strategy and tactics, keep in mind these elements and if not addressed could limit the success of your business growth strategy.